[]

 </wj-input-number>

-Wijmo event handlers are defined as functions with two parameters: sender and event argument.
-Angular EventEmitter implementation allows passing of only a single parameter from an event initiator to the subscribers, which is accessible as a value of the $event local variable in template markup.
+Wijmo event handlers are defined as functions with two parameters: sender argument and event argument.
+Angular EventEmitter allows passing only one parameter from an event initiator to the subscribers.
+It is accessible as a value of the $event local variable in template markup.
 Wijmo events pass an event argument in this parameter.
-For example:

 <wj-flex-grid